Knicks vs. Magic prediction, odds: NBA picks, best bets for Wednesday, Nov. 12

 SportsLine's model simulated Orlando vs. New York 10,000 times and revealed its NBA picks

 Eastern Conference foes meet on Wednesday as the New York Knicks host the Orlando Magic in one of the top matchups on the NBA schedule today.
 The Knicks are 7-3 both straight up and against the spread, while Orlando is 5-6 with a 4-7 ATS mark.
 New York beat Memphis on Tuesday and enters this matchup on a five-game winning streak.
 Orlando knocked off Portland on Monday.
-New York hasn't revealed its injury list since it is the second game of a back-to-back, while Orlando has only ruled out Moritz Wagner (knee).
+Moe Wagner (knee) is out for Orlando, while the Knicks have a clean injury report.

 Tipoff is set for 7 p.m.
 ET at Madison Square Garden.
-New York is a 4.5-point home favorite in the latest Knicks vs. Magic odds, while the over/under is 226.5.
+New York is a 3.5-point home favorite in the latest Knicks vs. Magic odds, while the over/under is 227.5.
 Before making an Magic vs. Knicks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: